Thumb view vs List view (Workspace 1 & 2)

 In the image below, the default (thumb) view in the Library application is presented.
 Many users prefer to see the assets listed with a larger poster window compared to the list view.
 However, with thousands of assets in the library, the user might find it cumbersome to scroll through them all to locate his/her asset(s).
 Especially if the search involves several assets.

-The advantage a list view can provide is sorting asset by date, title, or any other metadata of your choice.
+The advantage a list view can provide is sorting assets by date, title, or any other metadata of your choice.

 The image is illustrating the difference between the Thumb view (upper image) and the list view.